swilliamson331/Data-Analytics-Jobs/README.md

   •	Additional Analysis: Analyze trends in job titles or salary variations across other features like company size or location.
   •	Prediction Models: Implement machine learning models to predict salaries based on experience, job category, or location.

+Ethical Considerations
+Throughout this project, we have taken several steps to ensure that ethical considerations were addressed.
+First, we ensured that the dataset used for analysis is publicly available on Kaggle, meaning that the data was shared with the consent of the contributors and is intended for public use.
+Additionally, we selected a data set which was respectful of sensitive data which was handled with care by focusing on anonymizing aspects like company locations and employment details.
+We also considered fairness when categorizing job titles, ensuring that titles were appropriately grouped into categories based on clear definitions to avoid misclassification.
+Further efforts were made to avoid bias in the analysis by examining trends across various job categories, experience levels, and geographic regions without overgeneralizing or making assumptions about any particular group.
+Finally, we emphasized the importance of transparency and reproducibility by documenting all data manipulation and visualization steps, ensuring that others can review, verify, and build upon our findings.

 License
 This project is licensed under the MIT License